GabrielaDoric/Teeth-detection/README.md

-# Object detection and instance segmentation solutions for stomatology problem.
+# Object detection and instance segmentation solutions for stomatology problem

 Tensorflow 1.15 Object Detection API used.